capuchegianni/42sh/README.md

   - Globbings (\*, ? or !)
   - Improve our inhibitors (only detect basic characters as \n or \t for example)
   - Local variables

+## 🤖 Tester <a name="tester"></a>

+In the repository you can find a <b>tests</b> folder that will help you testing your project.
+This is the tester given by Epitech but with more tests availables.
+I also changed the tester.sh file to be more efficient but I'm not the best with scripting so do not hesitate to make it further!

 ## 📆 Conclusion <a name="conclusion"></a>